 The interview went well, and I was asked if I could start the following week.
 I told them that I already had a full-time job, so I took part-time work at NOCD.
 I got so much satisfaction from helping people get on a path to recovery from OCD that I went full time after a few months.

-I am one of NOCD’s Peer Advisors.
-Peer advisors are pillars of support.
+I am one of NOCD’s Member Advocates.
+Member Advocates are pillars of support.
 We’ve experienced OCD and experienced the path to recovery.
 We are by your side as you begin treatment.
 We’re here to answer your questions.
 We want to help, and we want you to get your life back from OCD.

-Typically, Peer Advisors help people at the start of their journey to recovery, but often people reach out later to say that they are doing so much better, which is incredibly gratifying.
-The teens that have been helped by NOCD often ask me how they can become a Peer Advisor.
+Typically, Member Advocates help people at the start of their journey to recovery, but often people reach out later to say that they are doing so much better, which is incredibly gratifying.
+The teens that have been helped by NOCD often ask me how they can become a Member Advocate.
 That’s amazing because it means that they see a future; they have hope.